Welcome to my trip report on Spanair!

 Photos of Madrid Airport

 When I got to my seat, a mother and her daughter were sitting at my seat and the one beside it.
 I tried looking for another window seat but the rest were taken.
 At that point, I was wondering what should I do?
 Should I ask for my seat?
-I decided not to in the end, I took the aisle seat which later on after the flight I regretted.
+I decided not to, in the end, I took the aisle seat which later on after the flight I regretted.

 The seat pitch was very tight and we only realised that the airline was Low Cost came around to sell the in-flight meals and drinks.
-Few bought them and we decided to save our money for breakfast at Barcelona later.
+Few bought them and we decided to save our money for breakfast in Barcelona later.
 I was wondering since this airline was code-sharing with Singapore Airlines, how would those passengers on SQ feel when they are on board this airline.